Does Absinthe Really Cause Hallucinations?

 Why was absinthe banned?

-Absinthe was banned in the United States and most of Europe by 1915.
-It was thought to bring out the worst in those who consumed it, having both stimulant and psychoactive effects.
-The reason for this was thujone, a chemical compound also found in wormwood.
+There was an absinthe ban in the United States and most of Europe by 1915 because it was thought to bring out the worst in those who consumed it, having both stimulant and psychoactive effects.
+The reason for this was thujone, a chemical compound found in wormwood.

 Is absinthe legal in the U.S.?